d-nishi/solutions/cd with pulumi and gitlab on amazon eks.md

 This file describes a three-stage pipeline for the `sample-iam` project:

-1. First, we run a preview for the requested deployment environment, failing the pipeline if the preview fails
+1. First, we run a preview for the requested deployment environment, failing the pipeline if the preview fails.
-2. If the preview was successful, we run `pulumi update`, which deploys the IAM changes
+2. If the preview was successful, we run `pulumi update`, which deploys the IAM changes.
 3. Finally, we trigger the pipeline in `pulumi-gilab/sample-eks`, which triggers the next pipeline in our pipeline daisy chain illustrated in the above image.

 Despite being powerful, conceptually this setup is quite simple and doesn't require much code to get right.